numpy/numpy/doc/neps/nep-0031-uarray.rst

 Alternatives
 ------------

-The current alternative to this problem, already implemented, is a combination of NEP-18 and NEP-13.
+The current alternative to this problem is NEP-30 plus adding more protocols (not yet specified) in addition to it.
+Even then, some parts of the NumPy API will remain non-overridable, so it's a partial alternative.

 Discussion